Adult Human Stem Cells – Mesenchymal Stem Cells (MSC)

 Adult Human Stem Cells, also known and referred to as adult Mesenchymal Stem Cells (MSCs), are self-regenerating cells with the capacity to differentiate into most other cell lineages.
 What this essentially means is stem cells harvested and concentrated from a patient’s own adipose tissue (fat tissue) or bone marrow can be processed and re-injected into virtually any inflamed tissue injury [e.g., knee, shoulder, brain (stroke), heart muscle, etc.].

-Top 3 Leading Causes of Death in the United States, Year 2016
+Top 3 Leading Causes of Death in the United States, the Year 2016

 - Heart Disease: 614,348